 Remember, when you shoot in JPEG, your camera is taking that RAW image and processing for you automatically.
 It applies contrast, sharpening, saturation and noise reduction as standard at pre-set amounts - in other words it's not unique to each individual photograph.
 As you can imagine, when YOU make the decisions about how the image should look, you'll get a much better result.
 That's because you can really fine-tune things like contrast or shadows, to make each individual image shine.

 Furthermore, editing software on your computer is a far more powerful editing tool than your camera!
-You can be pretty sure that Lightroom, or the software that came with your camera, will do a much better job of being able to edit your image - the noise and sharpening tools alone are much more sophisticated.
+You can be pretty sure that Lightroom will do a much better job of being able to edit your image - the noise and sharpening tools alone are much more sophisticated.
 Add to that the additional tools you get in a image processor, and it makes total sense to your editing there, rather than in camera.

 Essentially, when YOU start to make decisions about your images, and not leave to a camera that doesn't actually have a brain, regardless of how smart it is, you'll get much better images.